CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 * …Showing any relevant regulation or other requirements that impose expectations of the presence of specific Metadata Attributes.
 * …So that people having a Role within the Supply-chain can:
     1. Draw an overarching map of what other Roles may Operate within their Supply-chain
-    1. Form a idea of what purpose each Role may have
+    1. Form a idea of what purpose each Role may have, and find out where they fit
     1. Get an idea where an Attribute is likely to come from, and which Roles care about these
-    1. Become aware of what upstream Communities, Ecosystems and Environments are involved in their Supply-chain, in order to interact with them in effective and sustainable ways
+    1. Become aware of both upstream and downstream Communities, Ecosystems and Environments are involved in their Supply-chain, in order to interact with them in effective and sustainable ways
     1. Use this information to both live up to their new Regulatory Obligations and to help improve their Security Posture in general